-Any concerns about the welfare of a pupil for example engaging in underage sexual activity or involvement in a coercive relationship should be referred to the DSL via CPOMS in line with the School's Safeguarding and Child Protection Policy.
+Any concerns about the welfare of a pupil for example engaging in underage sexual activity or involvement in a coercive relationship should be referred to the DSL via CPOMS in line with the School's Safeguarding Policy and Child Protection Procedure.

 Advice is available for all pupils and parents if they request it, regarding information about where and from whom they can receive confidential relationships and sex advice/counselling and treatment.
+In the first instance the Health Centre will take on this role.

 Prior to any external speakers, care is taken, to ensure the content is appropriate to the age and ability of the pupils and aligns with the School's approach to RSE.
+Parents will always be notified in advance and provided with an overview of the content to be covered.
 Safeguarding protocols are handed to all visitors to the College.